Azure/AzureStackHCI-EvalGuide/nested/steps/3b_AzSHCINodesPS.md

 ### Create the AZSHCINODE01 VM using PowerShell ###
 On your Hyper-V host, **open PowerShell as administrator**.
 Make any changes that you require, to the script below, and then run it:

-**IMPORTANT NOTE** - if your Hyper-V host is a **Windows 10 system**, ensure you select **Generation 1** VMs, due to a bug with nested virtualization in Generation 2 VMs, and the Azure Stack HCI Public Preview.
-Choosing Generation 1 will not impact your experience in this evaluation guide.

 ```powershell
 # Define the characteristics of the VM, and create
 $nodeName = "AZSHCINODE01"